gaia/celestia-tools/README.md

 # Tools

-# Script 1) parse-output.sh: appending
+# 1) parse-output.sh

-`| ./parse-output.sh`

-to a TX-generating celestia-appd command will **strip out unnecessary output, pick and highlight the relevant messages (errors or results), and streamline checking for a success/fail of the TX after it has been included in the block**.
+appending `| ./parse-output.sh` to a TX-generating celestia-appd command will **strip out unnecessary output, pick and highlight the relevant messages (errors or results), and streamline checking for a success/fail of the TX after it has been included in the block**.
 It has three possible outcomes:

 a) command wasn't accepted (along with the reason why, stripping out any irrelevant information)